-To apply for the National Health Service Corps Scholarship Program (NHSC SP), you must understand and properly follow each of our requirements.
+To apply for the National Health Service Corps Scholarship Program (NHSC SP), you must follow each of our requirements.

 What to Know Before You Apply

-You should start the application process early to allow time to collect all required and supplemental documentation.
+Start the application process early.
+Allow time to collect all required and supplemental documentation.

-Be sure that the answers you provide in your application match your supporting documents.
+Your answers in your application must match your supporting documents.

-You must submit a complete online application—including all supporting documents—by the application deadline.
+You must submit a complete online application by the application deadline.